App User Acquisition Costs (2024)

 App user acquisition costs by vertical

-With the app market reaching a point of maturity, data is more segmented.
+By now the app market has reached maturity and therefore data is more segmented.
 This will help when considering particular verticals or industries since costs vary between each.
 But they’re also influenced by different factors like audience profile and levels of demand.
-The most popular verticals are now mobile gaming, shopping, and finance.
-Also referred to as casual gaming, retail, and fintech, these three verticals are now major revenue drivers for the app industry.
+The most popular verticals are now mobile gaming, fintech, health & fitness, social media, shopping, and entertainment & streaming.
+Among these three verticals are now major revenue drivers for the app industry – gaming, retail, and fintech.

 According to Liftoff’s Casual Gaming Apps Report 2023, the average CPI for gaming was $1 dollar in 2022/23.
 The report also showed how Simulation games had the lowest average CPI rate at $0.59 per install and that mobile app acquisition costs differ between platforms, with the acquisition on iOS at $2.23 and Android three times lower at $0.63.
 And while consumer spending on casual gaming has dropped by around 5% in 2022, data.ai’s ‘State of Mobile 2023’ report indicates consumers spend most on RPG and Strategy games.
 They’re also downloading Hypercasual and Simulation games the most – 17.5B and 10.1B respectively.
 The average worldwide CPI for casual gaming apps has reduced in recent years, and Statista reports how the average global CPI has dropped in recent years to $0.98, confirmed in the report from Liftoff.